hiimmrdave/hiimmrdavedotcom/content/blog/webc.md

 ## TODO

 - <del>make that list be in correct order</del>
-- props for how many history posts, from specific tags, other features?
+- post list feature wants:
+  - number of posts (default 3?)
+  - filter by tag (default to posts?)
+  - posts before and after a certain post (default to page if in the sequence?)
 - <del>header navigation</del>
 - <del>blog post next/previous links</del>
   - <del>sort of, I dropped them in a webc wrapper</del>
-- how am I intended to access/call global filters from webC?
+- <del>how am I intended to access/call global filters from webC?</del>
+  - works fine from webc:type="js", not as I expected within webc:setup
   - my problem or upstream bug with this.page.lang and getLocaleCollectionItem? probably me.
-- do some collections merit their own next/back separate from chronology?
+- do some collections merit their own next/back separate from posts chronology?
 - <del>date formats<del>
 - <del>how tags work</del>
 - optionally pull some localization and other options from metadata